-What Type of Insurance is Best for Digital Nomads?
+What is the Best Health Insurance for Digital Nomads?

-If you’re planning on leaving your home country for an extended period of time (over a year), expat travel insurance, also known as global medical insurance is the best option for you.
+If you’re planning on leaving your home country for an extended period of time (over a year) international travel medical insurance is the best option for you.
 This isn’t the same as travel medical insurance, which usually only provides coverage for unexpected medical incidents.
-Instead, expat insurance acts similarly to domestic healthcare.
+Instead, international travel insurance acts similarly to domestic healthcare.

 This insurance provides worldwide coverage that includes preventative care, maternity care, and other benefits that may not be covered by travel medical insurance.
-While the price tag might be a bit higher for this type of insurance, it provides the best all-around coverage, and helps ensure that your time abroad will be as memorable as possible.
+While the price tag might be a bit higher for this type of insurance than for more limited coverage plans, it provides the best all-around coverage, and helps ensure that your time abroad will be as memorable as possible.

-While expat travel insurance provides the most extensive coverage, it might not be preferable if you’re leaving your home country for a shorter stint of time.
-In the case of traveling for less than a year, travel medical insurance may be the best option for you.
+While international travel insurance provides the most extensive coverage, it might not be preferable if you’re leaving your home country for a shorter stint of time.
+In the case of traveling for less than a year, international travel insurance may be the best option for you.

 In addition to your travel insurance plan, there are certain circumstances that may warrant an additional add-on or added benefit.
 Think about exactly how you want to spend your time abroad, what kind of activities you’re anticipating participating in, and how flexible you want your travel plans to be.